jazzband/prettytable/README.md

 made
   * `PLAIN_COLUMNS` - A borderless style that works well with command line programs for columnar data
+  * `MARKDOWN` - A style that follows markdown syntax

 Other styles are likely to appear in future releases.